BallisticLA/RandBLAS/README.md

 It does this by providing basic functionality for sketching with a BLAS-like interface.

-Our goal is for RandBLAS to become a standard like the BLAS, in that hardware vendors might release their own optimized implementations of algorithms which confirm to the RandBLAS API.
+Our goal is for RandBLAS to become a standard like the BLAS, in that hardware vendors might release their own optimized implementations of algorithms which conform to the RandBLAS API.

 For those who are new to randomized linear algebra, we recommend you check out [this 35-minute YouTube video](https://www.youtube.com/watch?v=6htbyY3rH1w) on the subject.